SoftwareOutlook/ASEArch-Test-Codes/README.md

 Run script:

-For systematic data collection of execution times over a set of grid sizes the script utils/run_spectra.sh is provided.
-The script adjusts the number of iterations function grid size such that the timings are meaningful for small grids and run time is not unnecessarily large for large grids.
+The script utils/run_spectra.sh is provide to help with systematic collection of execution times over a set of grid sizes.
+The script adjusts the number of iterations function of the grid size such that the timings are meaningful for small grids and run time is not unnecessarily large for large grids.
 The timing is collected in an output file suitable for gnuplot.

-Try `sh <path>/utils/run_spectra.sh -help` for more details.
+See `sh <path>/utils/run_spectra.sh -help` for more details.